Bryanspro/Bryan-AIPowered-Portfolio/README.md

 ## 📫 Connect with Me

 - 💼 **LinkedIn:** [linkedin.com/in/bryanspro](https://linkedin.com/in/bryanspro)
 - 🌐 Interested in seeing it live?
-Check out the deployed version (link coming soon).
+See the deployed version at www.bryans.tech check it out .
 - 💬 Reach out to me via the **Contact Form** natively inside the portfolio!

 ---